 Written by Janet Wang

-On March 22, the documentary “Lesson Plan: e Story of the Third Wave” premiered in Palo Alto for the first time at the Cubberley Theater. e lm was created in 2011 by former Cubberley High School students who took part in a 1967 experiment that mimicked the rise of authoritarian leaders. e premiere was hosted by the Palo Alto History Museum and sponsored by the Palo Alto Uni ed School District, the League of Women Voters of Palo Alto, the Human Relations Commission of the City of Palo Alto and the Palo
+On March 22, the documentary “Lesson Plan: The Story of the Third Wave” premiered in Palo Alto for the first time at the Cubberley Theater.
+The film was created in 2011 by former Cubberley High School students who took part in a 1967 experiment that mimicked the rise of authoritarian leaders.
+The premiere was hosted by the Palo Alto History Museum and sponsored by the Palo Alto Unified School District, the League of Women Voters of Palo Alto, the Human Relations Commission of the City of Palo Alto and the Palo Alto Library.

 The experiment commenced after students questioned how totalitarian dictators like Adolf Hitler were able to gain so many supporters.
 Jones created a week-long experiment with the goal of recreating the atmosphere in Nazi Germany and teaching students about the rise of fascism.
 During the experiment, the charismatic, popular teacher implemented strict rules that applied to students both in and out of school.
 Students were instructed to salute Jones and other Third Wave students with a cupped hand, wear distinctive arm bands and turn in students who did not comply with or spoke against any rules.
 Jones also assigned students different roles to reinforce a dictator-like environment.
 “If you went to somewhere like a coffee shop after school and someone was in your Wave class and you didn’t salute them, and they turned out to be a secret police, they could turn you in the next day,” Hancock said.
 “It went from fun to confusion to fear as the days went by.”